Skip to Content

 The thing is, they do go crazy over wild catnip so the key to control is to plant it in an area where they will not be able to ruin anything.
 Give them enough space where they can roll around in it in a playful way.

-You can easily buy catnip seeds on amazon and plant them where you want it to grow.
+You can easily buy catnip seeds on amazon, and plant them where you want the plant to grow.

-Because catnip is part of the mint family its scent alternately attracts cats and drives them crazy.
-If you want to keep them away from using your planters as their own personal litter box, just sprinkle some crushed up catnip leaves where ever you want to keep them away.
+Because catnip is part of the mint family, its scent alternately attracts cats and drives them crazy.
+If you want to keep them away from using your planters as their own personal litter box, just sprinkle some crushed-up catnip leaves wherever you want to keep them away.

 5 – Curry Plant